 Third-party security audits

 This year, NordPass underwent an independent audit conducted by the Cure53 cybersecurity firm.
 It encompassed all of their apps, and browser extensions, looking for weak software points that could be potentially exploited.
-The test results were positive, finding no vulnerabilities.
+The test results showed that 9 vulnerabilities were found, but they were fixed before anyone could exploit them.
 This adds a greater deal of confidence that NordPass will protect your most important pieces of information.

 The only audit that was conducted on LastPass was about their internal compliance to the security and privacy regulations.
 So, this audit focuses more on the staff and how your data is treated when it passes through them.
 It's less conclusive whether the service is safe to use.
-Plus, it was conducted only in 2018, before the 2019 hack, which exposed numerous users' usernames and passwords.
-This year was also revealed that their Android app includes third-party trackers.
+Plus, it was conducted only in 2018, which was before the 2019 finding of a bug which allowed to obtain the last password that a user autofilled or otherwise used through the LastPass browser extension.
+Later, it was also revealed that their Android app includes third-party trackers.
 So, it's due time for an in-depth independent audit.

 NordPass vs. LastPass: features overview